Dental Front Office Telephone Training

-- Cross off with a single line once completed just in case that line item needs to be revisited.
+- Cross off with a single line once complete.

 Phone conversations with patients can go in so many directions.
 The dental office team member who answers the phone must be prepared with anything and everything that is asked of them.
 It is important to be confident, calm, competent, and courteous.